arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 Future iterations may involve inserting stages into the simplex stream between the Operation and Interface stage to perform aggregations on the data before returning it to the caller.

-## Data Layout + Operations
+# Data Layout + Operations

+## First Principles

+When considering the organization of Segment data on disk, I decided to design around the following principles:

-When writing data to disk, cesium holds the following principle in mind: *sequential IO is better than random IO*.
+1. Sequential IO is better than random IO.
+2. Multi-value access is more important than single-value access.
+3. Data is largely incompressible (i.e. it meets the requirements for Kolmogorov Randomness).
+4. Time-order reads and writes form the overwhelming majority of operations.
+5. Performant operations on a single channel are more important than on multiple channels.

+## Columnar vs. Row Based

 At the lowest level, there are two ways to structure time-series data on disk: in rows vs. in columns.
 In rows, the first column is a timestamp for the sample, and subsequent columns are samples for a particular channel.
 The following table is a simple representation:

 | Timestamp | Channel 1 | Channel 2 | Channel 3 |
 |-----------|-----------|-----------|-----------|